Bad Haircut? Don't Panic, Here's What Actually Helps

 This sounds simple, but switching your part can completely change how a haircut frames your face.
 If you always part on the left, try the right.
 Try a middle part.
 Try no part at all and push it back.

-Add some texture spray or sea salt spray and mess it up a little.
-Honestly, messy hair hides a multitude of sins, uneven layers, weird lengths, all of it.
+Add some texture spray like KMS Hair Play Sea Salt Spray and mess it up a little.
+Honestly, messy hair hides a multitude of sins.
+Uneven layers, weird lengths, all of it.
 Make it look intentional.

 Leave a comment